-3.2.4.8 Protection Of Generating Units From Power System Disturbances
+3.2.4.8 Protection of Generating Units from Power System Disturbances

-(a) A generating unit must be automatically disconnected from the power system in response to conditions at the relevant connection point which are not within the agreed engineering limits for operating the generating unit or where the conditions may impact on other Users.
-These abnormal conditions will include and are not necessarily limited to:

-- (1) loss of synchronism (Out-of-step protection/pole-slip protection may need to be located on the transmission network; this should be determined by performing power system simulation studies); - (2) sustained high or low frequency outside the power system frequency range 47Hz to 52Hz (In the case of operation below 47Hz but at or above 45Hz, all generators shall remain connected to the Western Power network for a period of at least 2 seconds refer to clause 2.2); - (3) sustained excessive generating unit stator current that cannot be automatically controlled; - (4) excessive high or low stator voltage; - (5) excessive voltage to frequency ratio; - (6) excessive negative phase sequence current; - (7) loss of excitation; and - (8) reverse power. - (b) The actual settings of the protection equipment installed on a generating unit determined by the User to satisfy requirement (a) must be consistent with power system performance requirements specified in Section 2 and must be approved by Western Power in respect of their potential to reduce power system security.
+- (a) A generating unit must be automatically disconnected from the power system in response to conditions at the relevant connection point which are not within the agreed engineering limits for operating the generating unit or where the conditions may impact on other Users.
+These abnormal conditions will include and are not necessarily limited to: - (1) loss of synchronism (Out-of-step protection/pole-slip protection may need to be located on the transmission network; this should be determined by performing power system simulation studies); - (2) sustained high or low frequency outside the power system frequency range 47.5Hz to 52Hz refer to clause 2.2.1; - (3) sustained excessive generating unit stator current that cannot be automatically controlled; - (4) excessive high or low stator voltage; - (5) excessive voltage to frequency ratio; - (6) excessive negative phase sequence current; - (7) loss of excitation; - (8) reverse power, and - (9) isolated operation of non-scheduled generation types to avoid uncontrolled supply of local loads. - (b) The actual settings of the protection equipment installed on a generating unit determined by the User to satisfy requirement (a) must be consistent with power system performance requirements specified in Section 2 and must be approved by Western Power in respect of their potential to reduce power system security.
 They must be such as to maximise plant availability, to assist the control of the power system under emergency conditions and to minimise the risk of inadvertent disconnection consistent with the requirements of plant safety and durability.

-Western Power shall bear no responsibility for any loss or damage incurred by the User as a result of a fault on either the power system, the User's facility or within the generating unit itself.
+Western Power shall bear no responsibility for any loss or damage incurred by the

+User as a result of a fault on either the power system, the User's facility or within the generating unit itself.

-3.2.4.9 User Protection Systems That Impact On Power System Security
+3.2.4.9 User Protection Systems that Impact on Power System Security